rlashley/ServerFileTrans/README.md

 # serverFileTrans
-A small tool on my web server to send incoming data from my interactive feedback form to my phone
+A small API running on my web server to send stored JSON data from my web page feedback form to my phone